A/obsidian-blog/README.md

 Experiments around static site generation for obsidian markdown

+The idea is to create a simple blog generated from obsidian [Map Of Content][moc] notes, that's I believe based on the [original zettelkasten benefit][zettelkasten].

 ### Env

 `obsidian-blog` expects you have an `.env` file, contains given variables: